zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 This equation has a simple optical interpretation: the first integral on the right-hand side can be seen as an *incident* (or externally-generated) wave, and the second term corresponds to a *scattered* (or internally-generated) wave.
 Both waves propagate at the speed of light.

-We can immediately use Equation 8.12 to find the expressions of both the scalar and the vector potentials in the frequency domain by substituting the charge and the the current densities in place of the source function:
+We can immediately use Equation 8.12 to find the expressions of the Fourier coefficients by substituting the charge and the the current densities in place of the source function:

 $$ \tag{8.13}
 \begin{aligned}